Comodule/comodule-sdk-android/README.md

 ### Connecting to module and module status

-It is possible to connect to a module using the serial obtained via [`CmSdk.discoverModules`](https://comodule.github.io/comodule-sdk-android/-comodule%20-s-d-k/com.comodule.bluetooth/-cm-sdk/discover-modules.html) using [`CmSdk.connect`](https://comodule.github.io/comodule-sdk-android/-comodule%20-s-d-k/com.comodule.bluetooth/-cm-sdk/connect.html).
+It is possible to connect to a module using the serial obtained via [`CmSdk.discoverModules`](https://comodule.github.io/comodule-sdk-android/-comodule%20-s-d-k/com.comodule.bluetooth/-cm-sdk/discover-modules.html) using [`CmSdk.connect`](https://comodule.github.io/comodule-sdk-android/-comodule%20-s-d-k/com.comodule.bluetooth/-cm-sdk/connect.html). [`defaultPrivateKey`](https://comodule.github.io/comodule-sdk-android/-comodule%20-s-d-k/com.comodule.bluetooth/default-private-key.html) can be used as privateKey, unless the module is using a custom private key.
+See more information in the [method documentation](https://comodule.github.io/comodule-sdk-android/-comodule%20-s-d-k/com.comodule.bluetooth/-cm-sdk/connect.html)

 Optionally you can subscribe to the connection state using [`CmSdk.observeConnectionState`](https://comodule.github.io/comodule-sdk-android/-comodule%20-s-d-k/com.comodule.bluetooth/-cm-sdk/index.html#-558194595/Functions/237758736).